Ronivaldo (footballer)

-Ronivaldo Bernardo Sales (born 24 March 1989) is a Brazilian professional footballer who plays as a forward for Blau-Weiß Linz.
-Previously, he has played for SC Austria Lustenau, Kapfenberger SV, Arapongas, and lastly Taubate.
-Besides Brasil, he has played in Austria.
+Ronivaldo Bernardo Sales (born 24 March 1989) is a Brazilian professional footballer who plays as a forward for Austrian Bundesliga club, Blau-Weiß Linz.
+Previously, he has played for Austria Lustenau, Kapfenberger SV, Arapongas, and lastly Taubate.
+Besides Brazil, he has played in Austria.

 Club career

 On 29 October 2014, Ronivaldo scored a hat-trick in Kapfenberger SV's 8–3 win against LASK Linz.
 He scored another hat-trick against Floridsdorfer AC on 12 September 2017.

-Ronivaldo transferred to FK Austria Wien in the summer of 2015.
+Ronivaldo transferred to Austria Wien in the summer of 2015.

 On 10 July 2020, he signed with Wacker Innsbruck.

 Ronivaldo joined Blau-Weiß Linz on 30 May 2022, signing a two-year contract.

+Personal life

+Ronivaldo played in his home country under the stage name Val Ceará.
+In February 2024, Brazilian born player received Austrian citizenship after eleven years as a player in Austria.